sofia1701/cruise-ships-gui/README.md

 Run `npm install` to install the necessary libraries required for Node.js to run.

+Install Jest testing package if you'd like to utilize the test files

+`npm install -D jest`

 ## Running the tests

 To run the tests `npm test`